 When Jesus return to earth, we will be raised into heaven and receive new glorified bodies, and we will bear the likeness of Jesus.

 “Through his power to bring everything under his authority, he will change our humble bodies and make them like his glorified body.”
 Philippians 3:21

 “Dear friend, we are children of God, and what we will be has not yet been made known.
 But we know that when he appears, we shall be like him, for we shall see him as he is.”
 1 John 3:2

 If you are a follower of Jesus you will some day be in heaven.
 And in heaven, you will be in a state of perfect wholeness – in spirit, mind and body – and God will be magnificently glorified!

 I invite you to join in a discussion about the term wholeness.
 Simply visit the blog post to make comments – Wholeness: An Updated Definition and Explanation.

 Wholeness Graphic with Supporting Scriptures – A visual graphic, in pdf format, that represents the above concept.

 Join us for one of our live monthly seminars – Understanding and Applying the Link Between Faith and Health.

-I want to acknowledge the help of Judy Gatehouse, a Faith and Health Ambassador, who helped develop the graphic above and who, in some long conversations, contributed to my current view on wholeness.
+I want to acknowledge the help of Judy Gatehouse, a Faith and Health Ambassador, who helped develop an iteration of the graphic above and who, in some long conversations, contributed to my current view on wholeness.
 Thanks Judy!